 In hindsight, I wish my college experience offered a “real world” finance class on salaries and what to expect, etc. I know my own children have had these topics in high school which give them such a sophisticated perspective to career direction.
 For me, I was a creative gal who liked to write.
 I didn’t fully appreciate that newspaper writers made minimum wage back then – or less.
 Armed with a college degree and unwilling to “take the vow of poverty” as my mom likes to say, I headed to Corporate America instead.
 While maintaining residence at multiple cubicle farms, I was able to sustain my lifestyle in San Diego and provide for my growing family.
 I was extremely fortunate to land an editor job with San Diego Parent magazine in 2001.
 It was part of a national chain of parenting publications, but closed in 2003 when I was pregnant with my fourth child.

-Kids like to eat, especially when they become teenagers.
-So, here I am.
-I have two teenagers still at home.
+I wouldn’t say I have an empty nest yet, but my career conscience is calling me back to writing.
+It’s what I truly love to do.
 Freelancing opportunities have found me through the years by word-of-mouth and smart editors.
 I enjoy human interest stories the most, but have covered everything from airplane crashes to cranky planning board meetings.
 I still employ my J-school training skills with intent listening, those nagging follow-up questions and my trusted reporter notebook.